Svedrin/microfw/README.md

 NAT rules are applied in the `POSTROUTING` chain.
 This chain does not allow source interface matching, thus we need to match on source
 IP addresses instead.
-This is why for `accept+nat` rules, the source IP address field cannot be set to `ALL`, but need to reference an address object instead.
+This is why for `accept+nat` rules, the source IP address field cannot be set to `ALL`, but needs to reference an address object instead.